undoZen/promisingagent/README.md

 ```
 You can pass request object directly to promise customer or call it's `.then()` method directly, in this way the request object is like a lazy evaluated promise, `request.then(...)` will trigger it to start requesting.

+note that in 2.0 promisingagent do not treat non-2xx response as error, behaves like using superagent@<1.0

 ## license
 MIT